Chody-codes/DnD-Translator/README.md

 Input English and the program will create a png that has your text printed in your selected language.

 Code is 100% ready for PyInstaller

+Fonts can be found online from dafont.
+I am not sure if I can post them on here.